Ma Lik: Responses

 Democrats and relatives of victims all attacked Ma for his comments.
 Szeto Wah called Ma "shameless", questioning if killings had to be on the scale of the Nanking Massacre to qualify.
 He said that "facts written in blood cannot be twisted by lies".
 Democrat Cheung Man Kwong criticised the attempt at "whitewash", and denounced Ma as "cold-blooded".
 Student leader of the protest, Wang Dan, said Ma was "utterly devoid of a conscience".
 Albert Ho said: "Ma's remarks have put salt on the open historical wounds".

 Outraged by Ma's comments, 127 "Tiananmen Mothers", led by Ding Zilin, demanded a retraction and a public apology for the humiliation he has heaped on those who died.

 The day after the remarks appeared in the headlines, Ma attended an RTHK radio phone-in, where he apologised for making "frivolous and giddy" remarks.
 Ma claimed he was merely trying to bring the rash claims about the number and manner of deaths reported in the foreign press into proper perspective.
 He admitted he had perhaps been careless with his words, and would assume full responsibility for what he said.
 He stopped short of apologising for his comments in general.

 One DAB Vice Chairman Tam Yiu Chung defended Ma, but questioned the timing: "people will understand it gradually".
 Fearing political fallout, another DAB Vice Chairman, Lau Kong Wah (劉江華), distanced the party from Ma, saying that Ma had expressed "a personal opinion".
 Chan Wing-kee (陳永棋), the head of ATV and CPPCC Standing Committee member declared Ma "a patriot" for his comments.
-Chan furthermore denounced the perennial Legco debate on the 4 June incident as "unnecessary".
-Another CPPCC member, Chang Ka-mun, chimed in, saying it was "irrational" to compare 4 June to the Nanjing massacre.
+Chan furthermore denounced the perennial Legco debate on the 1989 Tiananmen Square protests and massacre as "unnecessary".
+Another CPPCC member, Chang Ka-mun, chimed in, saying it was "irrational" to compare it to the Nanjing massacre.

-The Central committee of the DAB declined any further action after their meeting on 22 May, stating that Vice-Chairman Lau's response was adequate.
+The Central committee of the DAB declined any further action after their meeting on 22 May, stating that Vice-chairman Lau's response was adequate.
 There was no formal apology.

 The annual vigil in memory of Tiananmen attracted an increased turnout in 2007.
 An estimated 55,000 people, more than a few of whom appear to have been spurred to attend by Ma's comments, packed Victoria Park, up from 44,000 one year earlier.